Sunday, June 17, 2018

 "Norman Winters slept soundly.
 Five thousand years at a time.
 But what worlds did he wake to?
 5,000 A.D.: Humanity staggers to save itself amid the world's littered, stagnant wreckage after the great Age of Waste.
 10,000 A.D.: The world governed by The Brain--the inexorable machine that knows all, sees all and feels nothing.
 15,000 A.D.: A life so unbearable to face that humans program their choice of dreams and sleep their lives away!
 20,000 A.D.: After the Age of Freedom came the Age of License.
 And after that, the terrifying Age of Anarchy.
 25,000 A.D.: At last, humanity discovers the secret sought through the centuries--but what price glory?"

 The Canadian born Laurence Manning (1899- 1972) all but terminated his science-fiction writing career in 1935 in order to further his Kelsey mail-order nursery business.
-Apparently, selling plants during the Great Depression was deemed more lucrative than selling fiction stories, unless of course you happened to be Lester Dent, the greatest pulp writer of them all, whose earnings per year exceeded six figures, an enormous sum at that time.
+Apparently, selling plants during the Great Depression was deemed more lucrative than selling fiction stories, unless of course you happened to be Lester Dent, the greatest pulp writer of them all, whose earnings per year exceeded six figures, an enormous sum in that era.

 "Naill Renfro is working as a slave laborer for the farm colonizers of Janus when he discovers a forbidden treasury which lures him into the planet's towering forests.
 There Naill is mysteriously transformed into the tree dweller Ayyar of Iftcan and fights a strange fight to regenerate the ancient race..."

 Andre (Alice) Norton (1912- 2005) barely needs an introduction to most science fiction fans.
 They were either weaned on her, or Heinlein, or both, but she did achieve some major milestones during her incredible career that I want to mention.
 In addition to publishing more than 300 books, Norton was the first woman to be inducted into the Science Fiction and Fantasy Hall of Fame, and the first woman to be proclaimed Grand Master of Fantasy (Gandalf Award), and Grand Master of Science Fiction (Nebula Award).
-In 2005, the Science Fiction & Fantasy Writer's of America (SFWA) honored her yet again by creating a special Andre Norton Award, to be given out each year to an outstanding work of young adult fantasy or science-fiction.
+And, in 2005, the Science Fiction & Fantasy Writer's of America (SFWA) honored her yet again by creating a special Andre Norton Award, to be given out each year to an outstanding work of young adult fantasy or science-fiction.

-The first U.S. paperback edition of Brian Aldiss's Starship (Signet, 1960), flaunted an attractive Paul Lehr cover that no doubt pushed sales favorably, but it was the cover illustration by Ellis on Avon's 1969 reprint that finally inspired me to read the book.
-And what a great decision that was too because Starship, originally published as Non-Stop, is an excellent example of the kind of imaginative storytelling that represents the best of what science fiction should be, but all too often isn't.
+The first U.S. paperback edition of Brian Aldiss's Starship (Signet, 1960), flaunted an attractive Paul Lehr cover that no doubt pushed sales favorably, but it was the above cover illustration by Ellis on Avon's 1969 reprint that finally inspired me to read the book.
+And what a great decision that was because Starship, originally published as Non-Stop, is an excellent example of the kind of imaginative storytelling that represents the best of what science fiction should be, but all too often isn't.

 "In the savage world of the Greene tribe, losing a woman was unforgivable, and Roy had lost his while hunting in the jungle called "the ponics."
 Disgraced, isolated, he joined the disreputable priest Marraper on a forbidden expedition through Deadways to find the legendary land of Forwards.
 They were to meet mutants, and giants, regimented rats and telepathic rabbits, and the fabled Outsiders.
 Finally they would confront a secret kept hidden for 23 generations--a secret whose discovery would reveal their origins and destiny even as it destroyed their world!"